mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what_is_rhinopython.md

 ## What is Python?

 [Python](https://www.python.org/) is a *modern programming language*.
-It is easier to learn and use than other non-scripting style languages like VB.NET, C#, or C/C++.
+It is easier to learn and use than other non-scripting style languages like C#, VB, or C/C++.
 Yet it is quite powerful.

 You may need Python if you want to: